Second order chiral kinetic theory under gravity and antiparallel charge-energy flow: Chiral kinetic theory at

 where $\nabla_\mu$ is the covariant derivative in terms of diffeomorphism and the local Lorentz transformation.
 The most beneficial property of $D_\mu$ is that it commutes with both $y^\mu$ and $p_\mu$, while $\nabla_\mu$ does not.

-Hereafter we focus on the Dirac theory under an external torsionless gravitational field.
-The Dirac equation is given by $\gamma^\mu \nabla_\mu \psi(x) = 0$, which brings the dynamical equation that the Wigner function $W(x,p)$ obeys.
+Hereafter we consider the Dirac theory under an external torsionless gravitational field.
+In this paper, we focus on the collisionless kinetic theory.
+The Dirac equation is thus given by $\gamma^\mu \nabla_\mu \psi(x) = 0$, which brings the dynamical equation that the Wigner function $W(x,p)$ obeys.
 After a long computation, the set of equations for $\calR^\mu(x,p)$ is up to $O(\hbar^2)$ given by~\cite{Liu:2018xip}

 where we introduce the following notations: